21 Tips for Clients in Therapy (click here)

 So you finally get to your first counseling appointment and you are suddenly faced with an unexpected challenge - a full waiting room.
 Thoughts go through your mind about who you might see there and what they may think of you.
 This week we give our ultimate guide to surviving waiting room stress.

 Congratulations!
-You’ve decided to seek out affordable mental health treatment in a community agency.
 You’ve taken a step to improve your well-being, but while there, you encounter an unforeseen source of stress – the waiting room.

-The chaos can be overwhelming as you’re surrounded by people from all walks of life, but don’t let the discomfort of the waiting room stand between you and the affordable, competent mental health treatment you deserve.
+The chaos can be overwhelming as you may be surrounded by people from all walks of life, but don’t let the discomfort of the waiting room stand between you and the competent mental health treatment you deserve.
 Here’s how to navigate the waiting room like a seasoned pro:

 Do not arrive until shortly before you appointment time.
 Possibly you could ask your therapist if there is a single room you could wait in.
 You may even want to park your car a block away.
 You may want to ask if there is a back door you can use to enter or leave.